kpassapk/blog/content/posts/literate2.md

 }
 #+end_src
 ```
+> *NB: The request body in this example is made up.*

 Now let's introduce a second code block, which reads the output of the first,
 and manipulates it.
 We will use both bash and Python, thanks to the